Home » Posts tagged 'Red Cross First Aid Instructor Course'

-Your Red Cross First Aid Instructor Course, First Aid Instructor Transfer Course, or First Aid Instructor Recertification course will be taught by either a Master Instructor Trainer, or an Instructor Trainer.
+Your Red Cross First Aid Instructor, First Aid Instructor Transfer, or First Aid Instructor Recertification course will be taught either by a Master Instructor Trainer, or an Instructor Trainer.

-Instructor trainers are veteran Red Cross first aid instructors who have taken additional training with the Red Cross to teach instructor schools, learning how to impart best practices for adult education.
-Master instructor trainers are very experienced ITs who act in a leadership role within the Canadian Red Cross first aid program.
+Instructor trainers are veteran Red Cross first aid instructors, who have taken additional training with the Red Cross to teach instructor schools (where they learned how to impart best practices for adult education).
+Master instructor trainers are very experienced ITs who act in a leadership role within the Canadian Red Cross First Aid program.

 The Canadian Red Cross works on a third party delivery model, meaning that Training Providers certified by the Red Cross offer training on behalf of the Red Cross.
 At Priority Care First Aid your instructor development course will be taught by a Master Instructor Trainer.

 I am booked for an upcoming Canadian Red Cross First Aid & CPR/AED Instructor Course.
 I want to be completely prepared.
 Do you have any advice?

 This is an excellent question.
 Here are some of our thoughts:

 1) Pick up your course materials as soon as you can.
 The more time you have to familiarize yourself with these materials the better!